 Artist Sol LeWitt's installation along North Highland Avenue in Old Fourth Ward.
 Google Maps

-Park revitalization plans at the 54 Columns Art & Sculpture Park where North Highland Avenue meets Glen Iris Drive.
+As shown in earlier renderings, revitalization plans at the "54 Columns" park where North Highland Avenue meets Glen Iris Drive.
 Fulton County Board of Commissioners/Perennial Properties

 • Shade structures will be installed at Rodney Cook Sr. Park in Vine City over the fitness equipment and at the playground.